VPuzdriak/docker-dev-talk/README.md

 ## DNS resolution

 In the nginx/nginx.conf file you can find a section for redirecting incoming requests to our app, which can be accessible via http://random-captain-app:3000 URL.
-Why this URL is that specific.
+Why this URL is that specific?
 Actually the URL - is the name of the container of our app.

 Docker has built-in DNS server, which can resolve IP address of our containers in order to simplify communication between them.
 By default the name of the container will become a DNS name, however you can specify it differently using __**\--alias**__ flag in the container run command.